Redis-ProfessionalService/pki/50_YEAR_CA/README.md

-## Self sign trusted certificate for 50 years.
+## Self signed trusted certificate for 50 years.

 ###  <a href="cacert.crt"> root certificate </a>